III - IVRegister here

 Think like a philosopher, build like an entrepreneur

-Off the bat, startups and philosophy seem like oil and water.
-Startups are all about hustling to get things done quick and dirty.
-Philosophy is about quiet contemplation, slowing down and deep consideration.
-However, anyone really hoping to succeed as an entrepreneur needs also to learn to change frames of thinking, evaluate evidence critically and argue their position powerfully — all central philosophical skills.
+At first glance, startups and philosophy seem like oil and water.
+Startups are all about hustling to get things done, quick and dirty.
+Philosophy is about quiet contemplation, slowing down, and deep consideration.
+However, anyone really hoping to succeed as an entrepreneur needs also to learn to change frames of thinking, evaluate evidence critically, and argue their position powerfully — all central philosophical skills.